Kofiani/alx-higher_level_programming/0x08-python-more_classes/README.md

-# Thi is the directory for projects on more python classes
+# This is the directory for projects on more python classes